Cardinal Tagle Addresses Graduates of SM Foundation College Scholarship Program Batch 2013

 Cardinal Tagle shared that his grandfather, who was a school teacher, was unable to fulfill the dream of sending all his children to college as he was killed by a bomb explosion during the war.
-When it was the Cardinal’s turn to study and finish his doctorate degree, his aunts were so happy, they sought a US visa to attend his graduation from the Catholic University of America in Washington D.C.
-“They came because through me, they saw a fulfilment of the dream they never had the chance to achieve,” the Cardinal said.
+When it was the Cardinal’s turn to study and finish his doctorate degree, his aunts were so happy, that they sought a US visa to attend his graduation from the Catholic University of America in Washington D.C.
+“They came because through me, they saw a fulfillment of the dream they never had the chance to achieve,” the Cardinal said.

 He called on the scholars to continue to fulfill their dreams and those of their ancestors.
 “Continue the story of your ancestors and in so doing, new stories and histories of the Philippines will be written through you,” he said in Filipino.

 Started in 1993, SM Foundation’s college scholarship program is the brainchild of SM patriarch Henry Sy, Sr. who aimed to help root out poverty through education.
-Sy opted to focus on the college level because access to primary and secondary education is already taken cared of by the state.
-Now on its 20th year, SMFI’s college scholarship program has helped more than 1,500 underprivileged students earn a degree and find jobs both here and abroad.
+Sy opted to focus on the college level because access to primary and secondary education is already taken care of by the state.
+Now in its 20th year, SMFI’s college scholarship program has helped more than 1,500 underprivileged students earn a degree and find jobs both here and abroad.

 For additional information, please contact: